Contact Us for a Free Consultation (818) 781-1570

 Fair use is judged on a case-by-case basis, and a lawyer may be best suited to determine its validity as a defense in your specific situation.

-What if the government violated your Constitutional rights in investigating or obtaining evidence?
+What if the government violated your constitutional rights by investigating or obtaining evidence?
 The seized evidence could be suppressed after filing and arguing a successful defense motion.

 The top-rated federal criminal lawyers at Eisner Gorin LLP are in Los Angeles, California.
 We provide legal representation across the United States for all types of federal crimes.
 You can reach us for a case review via phone or contact form.